-For the majority of equity market, year 2019 was very strong despite generally weak global economy, and 2020 has seen a continuation of this pattern.
+For the majority of equity market year 2019 was very strong despite generally weak global economy and present year has seen a continuation of this pattern.
 Despite the obvious risk from Coronavirus, the US tech market (US100) was more than 10% up at one point in February.
 However, the mood has soured recently amid virus spread beyond China.
 Could this be a game changer for the markets?
 Is it possible that the virus kills a decade long bull market on Wall Street?

 The Chinese economy nearly stopped